-Zac is a senior associate in Bell Gully's market-leading financial services team.
+Zac is a partner in Bell Gully's market-leading financial services team.
 He advises on domestic and international banking and capital markets transactions including structured, acquisition, infrastructure, project, corporate and leveraged financings and on the regulation of financial products, services and markets in New Zealand.

 In 2016, Zac graduated from the New York University School of Law with a Master of Laws.
 He was a Dean's Graduate Award Scholar as well as an International Finance and Development Fellow.

 Advising First Gas and Igneo Infrastructure Partners on the financing of the NZ$260 million acquisition by First Gas of Eastland Network Limited, the electricity lines company for Tairāwhiti and Wairoa.

 Advised Igneo Infrastructure Partners on the hedging aspects (including deal contingent hedging) of its NZ$1.9 billion acquisition of Waste Management NZ and on the hedging aspects of its refinancing of the corporate facilities for Tuatahi First Fibre.

 Advised Crown Infrastructure Partners on the second landmark transaction under the IFF Act providing funding to the Wellington City Council for the construction of a sludge minimisation facility at Moa Point.

 Advised Wellington Electricity (owned by CKI) on the refinancing of its corporate facilities and its USPP issuance.

 Advised King Country Energy on the refinancing of its corporate facilities.

 Horizon Energy Distribution

 Advised Horizon Energy Distribution on the refinancing of its corporate facilities.